dominikcebula/aws-ai-bedrock-agentcore-shopping-agent/article.md

 and for
 `microservice-orders` [here](https://github.com/dominikcebula/aws-ai-bedrock-agentcore-shopping-agent/blob/main/microservice-orders/deploy.sh).

-After running `deploy.sh` for each microservice, it will deploy the microservice to AWS Elastic Beanstalk.
+Running `deploy.sh` for each microservice deploys it to AWS Elastic Beanstalk.

 ![demo-03.png](assets/demo-03.png)

-Having deployed backing Microservices, the agent can be deployed to Bedrock AgentCore using [deploy.py](https://github.com/dominikcebula/aws-ai-bedrock-agentcore-shopping-agent/blob/main/agent-shopping-agent/deploy.py).
+Once the backing microservices are deployed, the agent can be deployed to Bedrock AgentCore using [deploy.py](https://github.com/dominikcebula/aws-ai-bedrock-agentcore-shopping-agent/blob/main/agent-shopping-agent/deploy.py).

-The main part of this script is the AgetCore Starter Toolkit invocations for deploying the agent:
+The main part of this script is the AgentCore Starter Toolkit invocation for deploying the agent:

 ```python
 def configure_agentcore_runtime():